 Key to Color Coding:

 + Days highlighted in blue are minor feast days.
 Their apolytikia are ready now.
-Music for other troparia on these days might be ready in 2010.
+Music for the rest of the troparia on these days should be ready in 2009.

 + Days not highlighted are minor days without doxastica.
 Their apolytikia are ready now.